 What are Lagging Indicators?

 These indicators assure that the particular cycle is confirmed. e.g., Recently, in the Indian economy, the employment rate for 2019 had fallen from 8.7% to 8.2%, stating that the economy is performing low and may remain the same in the future.
 They have behavior to change post change of any scenario.
 Only after the economy has changed and moved in a particular direction are they sources of evidence.
 They do not help in showing the changes in the economy but show the effects of the change in the trend.
-Economists, traders and analyst use these data to generate signals.
+Economists, traders, and analysts use these data to generate signals.
 Lagging indicators are the result of all the efforts taken to achieve the goal.

 Head to Head Comparison Between Leading vs Lagging Indicators (Infographics)

 Below are the top 10 differences between Leading and Lagging Indicators

 Key Differences between Leading vs Lagging Indicators

 let us discuss some of the major differences between leading vs lagging indicators:

 1) The main difference between the two indicators is that lagging indicators are future-looking, and lagged indicators are past actions results.
 Lagging indicators are output-oriented, whereas Leading indicators are result-oriented.

 2) Leading Indicators work as a red flag for giving some signal if any trend happens in the economy whereas, lagging indicators are the results of changes that already happened in the past.
 Lagging indicators is easy to measure but hard to improve, but Leading indicators are hard to measure and easier to influence.
 Leading indicators measure change.
 They show the likelihood for an aim to be achieved.